Red-Hat-SE-RTO/workshops/exercises/norfolk_southern_workshop/2.3-build-custom-ee/README.md

 ```bash
 $ podman push hub.XXXXXX.example.opentlc.com/student#_rhel_system_roles_ee --tls-verify=false
 ```
-* Now you should be able to se the your student# EE on the shared PAH.
+* Now you should be able to see the your student# EE on the shared PAH.
 ![verify student ee](images/verify_student_ee.png)

 #### 2.7 - Add EE to Automation Controller